mfkl/mfkl.github.io/_posts/2022-05-04-unity-android.markdown

 ---

-Today, we are announcing the initial release of [VLC for Unity (Android)](https://assetstore.unity.com/packages/tools/video/vlc-for-unity-android-213786) on the Unity Store!
+Today, we are announcing the initial release of [VLC for Unity (Android)](https://videolabs.io/store/unity) on the Videolabs Store!

 <p align="center">
   <img src="/assets/unity-courtyard.png"/>